 Most importantly, when picking a venue make sure you stay professional.
 There’s a chance that every business you consider will be in competition with each other.
-Don’t mislead anybody, or try to play businesses against each other to get better deals, because the last thing you want is he-said-she-said situation.
+Don’t mislead anybody, or try to play businesses against each other to get better deals, because the last thing you want is a he-said-she-said situation.

 There are many things to consider when picking the perfect venue.
 Credit: Vintage Coffee

 There is a huge range of events that you can host, and I couldn’t possibly list them all.
 But to get you started, here are five suggestions that go from coffee beginner to coffee pro.